bmagalhaes/ECO395M-HW2/HW2.md

 </tfoot>
 </table>
-For our linear models 2 and 3, we removed the variables that were droppef from lm1 due to multicollinearity or that yielded a high p-value such as the number of words in the content (n\_tokens\_content), maximum share of referenced articles (self\_reference\_max\_shares), maximum polarity of positive words (max\_positive\_polarity), minimum polarity
+For our linear models 2 and 3, we removed the variables that were dropped from lm1 due to multicollinearity or that yielded a high p-value such as the number of words in the content (n\_tokens\_content), maximum share of referenced articles (self\_reference\_max\_shares), maximum polarity of positive words (max\_positive\_polarity), minimum polarity